 Many of the street vendors in Madrid sell the famous barquillo snack.
 You might recognize the snack from other parts of the world like Latin America and Asia, but it originated in Spain.
 The treat is a crispy rolled wafer snack – it’s made with cookie ingredients, flattened, then rolled before baking.

-Spain’s culture comes to life while eating pringá, a social snack consumed with a table of friends.
+Spain’s culture comes to life while eating pringá, a social snack consumed at a table of friends.
 It’s made with a variety of meats such as roast beef or chorizo and cooked in pork fat until very tender.
-Restaurants serve the dish with a side of bread to peel off a mouthful to enjoy.
+Restaurants serve the dish with a side of bread to enjoy a mouthful of pringá on.

 Valencia is a prominent Spanish region along the Eastern coast.
 It borders Catalonia, with many of the regional cuisines influencing each other.
 You’ll find that many of the dishes developed from ingredients found in the region.

 Rice production is widespread around Valencia, creating one of Spain’s signature meals, paella.
-Paella is a rice-based dish served with a variety of topics, from meat to seafood.
-The meal can be enjoyed as an individual portion, or most restaurants provide a large bowl to share amongst the group.
+Paella is a rice-based dish served with a variety of toppings, from meat to seafood.
+The meal can be enjoyed as an individual portion, or most restaurants provide a large pan to share amongst the group.

-The popularity of paella spread across the country, and every region makes its unique type of the dish.As an alternative to paella, you could also try fideuà.
-While paella consists of a rice base, fideuà used noodles.
-The meal consists of tender noodles served with seafood, some of the most common being shrimp and squid.
-The dish is prevalent along the coast to get the freshest seafood taste.
+The popularity of paella spread across the country, and every region makes its own unique variation of the dish.As an alternative to paella, you could also try fideuà.
+While paella consists of a rice base, fideuà uses noodles.
+The dish consists of tender noodles served with seafood, some of the most common being shrimp and squid.
+Fideuà is prevalent along the coast, where you get the freshest seafood taste.

-To taste the authentic flavors of Valencia, order a bowl of All I Pebre.
-The stew meal is a local gem prepared only with ingredients found in the region.
+To taste the authentic flavors of Valencia, order a bowl of all i pebre.
+This stew dish is a local gem prepared only with ingredients found in the region.
 It includes eel and potato chunks served in a broth seasoned with garlic and peppers.

 Galicia makes a signature style of empanadas called empanadas gallegas.
-It’s the perfect grab-and-go snack or as a main meal.
-Like other empanadas, it’s a flakey breaded crust stuffed with regional favorites like octopus, chorizo, onions, and garlic.
+It’s the perfect grab-and-go snack, or it can be eaten as a main meal.
+Like other empanadas, it’s a flakey crust stuffed with regional favorites like octopus, chorizo, onions, and garlic.

 Although many of these popular Spanish regional foods are international, there’s nothing like tasting the authentic versions.
-Next time you’re in Spain, order one of the dishes.
+Next time you’re in Spain, order one of these popular dishes.

 Let us know in the comments which food you’re excited to try next!